Can You Use a Car Battery in a Golf Cart? (Explained)

 Do you recommend using a car battery in a golf cart?

-We now know that you absolutely can use a series of car batteries within a golf cart, but should you?
-Just because you can do something, it may not mean that you want to.
+We now know you can use a series of car batteries within a golf cart, but should you?
+Just because you can do something may not mean you want to.

-It is not wise to take three or four 12 volt batteries and string them together to power a golf cart.
+It is not wise to take three or four 12-volt batteries and string them together to power a golf cart.
 In a bind, this can work.
-Over the long-term though, you want to go with deep cycle batteries for the powering of a golf cart.
+Over the long term, though, you want to go with deep-cycle batteries to power a golf cart.

-When you go with the replacement and put the car batteries in the golf cart, it will not run the same as it’d id when you had the standard golf cart batteries.
+When you go with the replacement and put the car batteries in the golf cart, it will not run the same as when you had the standard golf cart batteries.

 Experimenting With a Car Battery in a Golf Cart